jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

   (b) the date on which the opt-out notice is—
     (i) accepted by the Commissioner, in the case of a notice given to the Commissioner; or (ii) received by the employer, in the case of a notice given to the employer.
-(5) An employer who receives an opt-out notice must give notice of that opt-out to the Commissioner no later than the time the employer is next required to provide their employment income information for payday reporting to the Commissioner under section RD 22 of the Income Tax Act 2007 and sections 23E to 23I of the Tax Administration Act 1994.
+(5) An employer who receives an opt-out notice from an employee must give notice of that opt-out to the Commissioner no later than the time the employer is next required to deliver employment income information in relation to the employee to the Commissioner under section RD 22 of the Income Tax Act 2007 and sections 23E to 23H and 23J of the Tax Administration Act 1994.
 (6) For the purposes of sections 17 to 20, a PAYE intermediary (within the meaning of section YA 1 of the Income Tax Act 2007) acting under sections RP 2 and RP 6 to RP 16 of that Act is treated as an employer.

 ### 18 Extension of opt-out period